augusto630/Drone/README.md

 # Drone
-A Raspberrypi drone
+A Raspberrypi drone using a MPU6050 as IMU.
-Using a MPU6050 for gyro

-# Install
-sudo apt-get update
-sudo apt-get install pigpio